On Ilmanen's multiplicity-one conjecture for mean curvature flow with type-I mean curvature: Weak compactness of refined sequences

 \subsection{Weak compactness}

 As in \cite{[LW]}, we use the pseudolocality theorem and the energy concentration property to develop the weak compactness of the mean curvature flow.
 Here we will replace the zero mean curvature condition in \cite{[LW]} by the boundedness of the mean curvature in the definition of refined sequences.
+By ``refined", we mean that the sequence is taken after a point-selecting process such that many good properties already hold for the objects in this sequence.
 The name of refined sequence originates from~\cite{[CW1]}.

 \begin{defi}[\textbf{Refined sequences}] Let $\{(\Si_i^2, \x_i(t)), -1< t< 1 \}$ be a one-parameter family of closed smooth embedded surfaces satisfying the mean curvature flow equation (\ref{eq:MCF}).
 It is called a refined sequence if the following properties are satisfied for every $i:$ \begin{enumerate} \item[(1)] There exists a constant $D>0$ such that $d(\Si_{i, t}, 0)\leq D$ for any $t\in (-1, 1)$, where $d(\Si, 0)$ denotes the Euclidean distance from the point $0\in \RR^3$ to the surface $\Si\subset \RR^3$ and $\Si_{i, t}=\x_i(t)(\Si_i)$;